toptal/haste-server/about.md

 Haste is the prettiest, easist to use pastebin ever made.

+## Basic Usage

+Type what you want me to see, click "Save", and then copy the URL.
+Send that URL to someone and they'll see what you see.

 ## From the Console

 Most of the time I want to show you some text, its coming from my current console session.